[Editor's note: This story was updated March 7 at 3:30 a.m.]

 Phase I of the redevelopment plan for the land surrounding the Thomas Edison lot on Main Street calls for 333 luxury apartment units for-rent and 18,500 square feet of retail space in the battery building.
 It will also include a 635-space parking garage and a Jitney service to both the Orange and South Orange New Jersey Transit train stations.

 A dilapidated building currently sits on the property and has been an eyesore for years.
 Though there seems to be no opposition to revitalizing the area, the current redevelopment plan has sparked a tumult of questions.

-A slew of residents spoke during Tuesday's public comment, hashing out a spate of concerns over the project that touched upon taxes, overcrowding at the schools and the township's issuance of bonds.
+A slew of residents spoke during Tuesday's public comment, hashing out a

 "The people of West Orange are against it," said resident John Schmidt, adding that the project would only make current problems such as parking and traffic, worse.